89luca89/distrobox/README.md

 from your host.

-distrobox-init will take care of installing missing dependencies (eg. sudo), set up the user and groups, mount folders from the host to ensure the tight integration.
+distrobox-init will take care of installing missing dependencies (eg. sudo), set up the user and groups, mount directories from the host to ensure the tight integration.

 Usage: